hallpaz/MLforNewMedia/docs/deepimplicits.md

 It's interesting to note that many of these works can be trained on synthetic data and evaluated on real data, which demonstrantes a reasonable degree of generalization.

 Overfitting might be desirable in some cases.
+An ideia that sounds counter-intuitive for most machine learning scenarios so far.